Parenting

 Make it clear which parent is my “boss”

-While many working parents are fully co-parenting and sharing responsibilities, your nanny needs to know who their primary point of contact is.
+While many working parents are fully sharing responsibilities, your nanny needs to know who their primary point of contact is.
 “Parents can give different directions without realizing it, which can create unnecessary conflict,” said Florence Ann Romano from Windy City Nanny.

 Establishing a plan for communication with your nanny early on can help avoid confusion.